bekk/bekk-christmas/post/react/suspense-part-2.md

 When we create an application, we strive for fast loading times and a UI the users can interact with as soon as possible.
 We can often accomplish this in today apps, but can we do even better?

 As we develop components in need of external data, we usually fetch on render.
 When the component renders it notice that it is lacking data, witch triggers an `componantDidMount()` or an effect.
-We then fetch the data and while we wait, the component renders something else.
+We then fetch the data and while we wait, we render a spinner.
 When we get the data, we render the component again.
-If this component has a child also dependant on external the data, the same thing happens to this child.
+This again will trigger the child’s loading state and _we get a new spinner_.
 It creates a waterfall of data fetching.

 With Suspense, we don’t wait for the data to come back.
 We start rendering as soon as the fetch request is sent.
 Let’s see how this might look: